Quick Start Tutorial

 After looking at the examples for suggested use, check the documentation on running programs to further inform job submissions.

-To compile a research application or third party software
+To install software or compile a research application

-- If the application will not fit in a home directory, request a space for user maintained software.
+- Applications will generally not fit in a home directory.
+Request a space for user maintained software.

 - Read the README, FAQ, and tutorials provided by the software.
 Software may not be installed using automatic installers that require sudo permissions, so users must spend time understanding the software requirements such as compiler types and library dependencies.